jone3247/MARCELL_WATERCHEM/README.md

 **Codes**

 codes - Cleaning codes developed by XF and adjusted by MJ.
 The designated workflow is as follows:  1.
 Manually identify the index for 'fixing' offset breakpoints 2.
 Update breakpoint dictionary 3.
 Automatically fix 4. loop through all wellnames and years (if using the looped code).
+Breakpt_dicts contains the values that the main code (process_timeseries) uses to interpolate across spikes in the sensor data. process_timeseries_looped is the same as process_timeseries but automatically loops through all well and year combinations instead of having to change them mannually. final_plotting_and_merging takes the manually na'd excel file and converts it into one single csv for publication.

 bin - Old cleaning codes.